 Being charged with a crime is an extremely stigmatizing event.
-Many times, mistakes are made, and innocent people are charged.
-Even if you have some responsibility, even if you are guilty an attorney can help make sure your rights are protected, and that you are dealt with fairly.
+Many times, mistakes are made and innocent people are charged.
+Even if you have some responsibility, an attorney can help make sure your rights are protected and that you are dealt with fairly.

 Misdemeanors and Felonies

 Misdemeanors are crimes punishable by one year or less in the county jail.
 Felonies are crimes which carry a maximum sentence of one year or more in state prison.
 Both types of charges have ramifications above and beyond imprisonment.

 An attorney can help fro the moment you realize you are in trouble.
 IF you are contacted by law enforcement, you may wish to contact an attorney to make sure you are treated fairly.
 This can prevent you from being taken into custody and having to spend some time in jail, awaiting a bond hearing.

 An attorney can help secure your release from jail during the duration of your case.
 In felony cases, an attorney should represent you at a preliminary hearing, to make sure the prosecution has "Probable Cause" to charge you with the alleged crime.